A Dirac-type theorem for arbitrary Hamiltonian $H$-linked digraphs: Introduction

-Furthermore, our result also refines the results below.
-K\"{u}hn and Osthus \cite{20081} proved that the minimum semi-degree $n/2+k-1$ is enough to force a sufficiently large digraph $D$ to be $k\overrightarrow{K_2}$-linked, where $\overrightarrow{K_2}$ is an arc and $k\overrightarrow{K_2}$ is the union of $k$ vertex-disjoint arcs.
-Later K\"{u}hn, Osthus and Young \cite{20082} proved that $D$ is also Hamiltonian $k\overrightarrow{K_2}$-linked under the same hypotheses.
-Additionally, in \cite{Jacobson}, Ferrara, Jacobson and Pfender derived the minimum semi-degree condition guaranteeing that for any multidigraph $H$, a digraph is $H$-linked.
-Note that our minimum semi-degree in Theorem \ref{song2} is $1$ more than minimum semi-degree $n/2+k-1$, and it follows from the remark above that we cannot improve it to $n/2+k-1$.
-However, such difference only appears in the extremal case.
-It is not difficult to obtain the same bounds for Hamiltonian $H$-linkedness by following the analysis of the extremal case in this paper.
+Theorem \ref{song2} refines and extends several earlier findings with the minimum degrees differ by only $1$.
+K\"{u}hn and Osthus \cite{20081} proved that a minimum semi-degree of $n/2+k-1$ is sufficient to ensure a sufficiently large digraph $D$ is $k\overrightarrow{K_2}$-linked, where $\overrightarrow{K_2}$ represents a single arc and $k\overrightarrow{K_2}$ denotes the union of $k$ vertex-disjoint arcs.
+Later, K\"{u}hn, Osthus and Young \cite{20082} showed that under the same minimum semi-degree condition, $D$ is also Hamiltonian $k\overrightarrow{K_2}$-linked.
+Additionally, in \cite{Jacobson}, Ferrara, Jacobson and Pfender established the minimum semi-degree condition guaranteeing that a digraph is $H$-linked for any multidigraph $H$.
+In comparison, our Theorem \ref{song2} requires a minimum semi-degree of $n/2+k$, which is $1$ more than the $n/2+k-1$ condition in the aforementioned works.
+As highlighted in the remarks above, this difference is necessary and cannot be improved to $n/2+k-1$ due to the existence of extremal cases.